meilisearch/integration-guides/guides/build_integration.md

 - all functionality related to [search](https://docs.meilisearch.com/reference/api/search.html), including [search parameters](https://docs.meilisearch.com/reference/features/search_parameters.html).
 - a basic error handler that wraps and throws the [MeiliSearch errors](https://docs.meilisearch.com/reference/api/#errors-status-code).

-⚠️ All the other routes that are not handled by the integration yet should be clearly reported as an issue in the repository.
+⚠️ All routes that are not yet implemented in the integration should be clearly reported as an issue in the repository.

 ## 5. Tests